cryptostorage/cryptostorage.com/README.md

 # Introduction
-[cryptostorage.com](https://cryptostorage.com) is an open-source, client-side tool to generate public/private key pairs for multiple cryptocurrencies securely.
+[cryptostorage.com](https://cryptostorage.com) is a security-focused, open-source, client-side tool to generate public/private key pairs for multiple cryptocurrencies.

-The tool runs only in your device's browser so funds are never entrusted to a third party by design.
+The tool runs only in your device's browser so funds are never entrusted to a third party by design, including the site and project owners.

 # Main Features
 - Generate secure cold storage for multiple cryptocurrencies.
 - 100% open-source, client-side, and free to use.
 - Keys are generated only in your browser and are never entrusted to a third party.
-- Easily create paper wallets or save to flash drive for safe, long-term storage.
+- Create paper wallets or save to flash drive for safe, long-term storage.
 - Passphrase protect and split private keys for maximum security.
-- Automated security checks encourage keys to be generated in a secure environment.
+- Automatic security checks encourage keys to be generated in a secure environment.
 	- Encourages application to be downloaded and run offline.
 	- Encourages internet to be disconnected.
 	- Encourages use of an open-source browser.